Dedicated to helping students reach their full academic potential

 What is Academic Warning?

-- A designation for students who have a semester GPA below a 2.0; notification of warning will appear on the student’s record in Navigate and SIS.; or
+- A designation for students who have a semester GPA below a 2.0; notification of warning will appear on the student’s record in your SIS Student Center.

 - A designation for students who have a cumulative GPA below a 2.0, but above a 1.5 and who have not previously been placed on academic probation.